NoodleSeed-com/seedspec/docs/getting-started/quick-start.md

 seedml todo.seed
 ```

-This will create a complete application with:
+This will create a basic application with:
-- React + TypeScript frontend
+- React + TypeScript frontend (alpha)
-- FastAPI backend
+- FastAPI backend (alpha)
-- MySQL database
+- MySQL database schema
-- Testing suite
-- API documentation
+- Basic API documentation

-Note: This is an alpha release with basic functionality.
-More features coming soon.
+Note: SeedML is currently in early alpha.
+Many features are still under development and the generated code should be reviewed carefully before use in production.

 ## Next Steps